 24/7 access standards:

-- On-call staff availability: CMS requires PCPs to ensure that patients can reach a qualified care team member at any time, whether through on-call staff or a contracted service.
+- On-call staff availability: CMS requires PCPs to ensure that patients can reach a qualified care team member at any time, whether through on-call clinical staff or a contracted service.

-- Telehealth options for non-urgent needs: Telehealth offers patients convenient access to follow-up visits or questions, supporting continuity of care and enhancing patient satisfaction.
+- Telehealth service options for non-urgent needs: Telehealth offers patients convenient access to follow-up visits or questions, supporting continuity of care and enhancing patient satisfaction.

 - After-hours protocols: Establish clear protocols for handling after-hours calls, ensuring patient concerns are addressed promptly and documented for follow-up.